Accountability - Surplus Property Management - WisDOT MAPSS Performance Improvement Program

 Availability of surplus lands and interest from potential buyers are the most significant factors.
 Over the previous 15 fiscal years (2011– 2025) the department sold 1,357 parcels, returning the parcels back to the local tax rolls.
 The sales have generated more than $66 million in parcel revenue.
 In the past 15 years, WisDOT also generated $14 million in lease income from WisDOT-owned properties and parcels held for future transportation projects.

-The current surplus land inventory is 798 parcels.
+At the beginning of the state fiscal year the department owned 798 surplus land parcels.
 Seventy-nine (9.90%) are available land with independent access from the roadways and are considered general marketable properties for the public.
 The department classifies 466 parcels (58.39%) as having limited marketability, as they lack access and can only be sold to one of two or more abutting property owners.
 Also, 252 parcels (31.58%) are considered non-marketable with no access and can only be sold to the single abutting property owner.